 15 Ways of Disagreeing with Style

 “I defeat my enemies when I make them my friends” – Dalai Lama.

-Quite often I am subject to or part of some major disagreements and heated debates online.
+Quite often I am subject to or part of heated debates online.
+Why?

 On the other hand I don’t just talk business.
 I’m a human being first and foremost.